PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/scrapy/28/answer-0-1(1).md

     self.debug = debug
     self.logger = logging.getLogger(__name__)
     if path:
+        file_path = os.path.join(path, 'requests.seen')
-        with open(os.path.join(path, 'requests.seen'), 'a+') as self.file:
+        with open(file_path, 'a+') as file:
+            self.file = file
-            self.fingerprints.update(x.rstrip() for x in self.file.readlines())
+            self.fingerprints.update(x.rstrip() for x in self.file)
+        self.file = open(file_path, 'a+')
 ```

-Here self.file.readlines() will read all lines in the file and give them to the set operation.
-This change will make sure file is nicely closed after it's not needed.
-This should fix the ResourceWarning error in your test case and lets you handle the file in standard Python way that is easier to read and safer.
+The temporary file within the context of `with open(...) as file` is closed automatically upon exit and ensures safe reading.
+The opened file is stored in `self.file` again after reading, so the program's behavior remains unchanged, and the changes are minimal.